ttoney1/survival-analysis-plots-with-tables-risk-hearing-loss/README.md

-# survival-analysis-plots-with-tables-risk-hearing-loss
+# machine-learning-predictive-analysis-plots-with-tables-risk-hearing-loss
-R codes create final deliverable that shows plots and tables survival rates for types of hearing loss
+R codes that use machine learning technique of Survival Analysis (KM plots).
+Code creates final deliverable that shows plots and tables that predict the time until different types of hearing loss occurs (survival rates).

 Background: A Kaplan-Meier (KM) curve - a graphical representation of survival rates over time, showing the probability of surviving to a certain point.
 Plots time on the x-axis and the survival rate on the y-axis.
 __________________________________________________________